 What is 3D CAD Modelling?

 3D CAD Modelling (Computer-Aided Design) is the process of creating a digital three-dimensional representation of a physical object.
 In mechanical design, these models serve as blueprints for machinery, components, and assemblies.
-Unlike 2D drawings, 3D CAD models offer better visualization, accuracy, and simulation capabilities, which are essential for evaluating form, fit, and function.
+Unlike 2D drawings, 3D CAD models offer better visualisation, accuracy, and simulation capabilities, which are essential for evaluating form, fit, and function.

 Why is 3D CAD Modelling Important in Mechanical Design?